exhibitjs/exhibit/README.md

 ```

 - The first argument to `exhibit` is your app's source directory, which is what gets built.
-- Subsequent arguments are extra load paths that will be made available for plugins to import things from.
+- Subsequent arguments are extra load paths that will be made available for plugins to import from.

 ## Plugins